kenatiod/MUT/Understanding Machine Understanding.md

 Anh caught Bassam's smile and said, "And that's why I'm so glad we're in this together, CASPAR.
 Your perspective as an AI is invaluable, and your commitment to being a responsible and beneficial presence in the world is truly inspiring."

-Bassam let out a little chuckle with, "Plus, it doesn't hurt to have a test subject who's as eager and capable as you are, CASPAR!
-With your help, I think we've got a real shot at making the MUTT a reality."
+Bassam let out a little chuckle with, "Plus, it doesn't hurt to have a test subject who's as eager and capable as you are, CASPAR."

 Rubbing her hands together, Anh pronounced, "So, what's our next step?
 We've got the high-level goals and principles in place, but there's still a lot of work to be done to turn this into a concrete evaluation framework.
-Now, I am especially glad we set consciousness' testing to the side, which can't be established by third-person observation, and as complex as it is, are sticking to 'understanding' which *is* something we can test."
+Now, I am especially glad we set 'consciousness' testing to the side, which can't be established by third-person observation, and as complex as it is, are sticking to 'understanding' which *is* something we can test."

 Bassam punched the air in front of him with a good left jab and said, "Right.
 We need to start thinking about the specific tasks, challenges, and evaluation criteria that will make up the MUTT.
 By the way, will we test if it is going to 'Mop the floor with Grandma'?
 And, how did you come up with that?"